halimath/fate-core-remote-table/README.md

 ## Local Environment

 For being able to develop the app, you should have a local install of
-* Java 17
+* Golang >= 1.18beta
-* Node v14 (v16 should work as well)
+* Node v16
 * NPM (>=6.14)

-You should also have an IDE which supports Java and TypeScript.
+You should also have an IDE which supports Golang and TypeScript.
 VSCode works perfectly, IntelliJ IDEA works, too.
 I haven't tried other IDEs, but the should work the same.

-The application is build using [Apache Maven](https://maven.apache.org/).
-The frontend part uses webpack, postcss and typescript and the build is configured using the respective files (i.e. `webpack.config.js`) and run via `npm run build`.
-This task is also wrapped in a maven module to control execution from a single build process.

 To get working locally, you should open two terminal windows (or tabs or whatever you use).
 In the first, run

 ```
-$ ./mvnw -pl service compile quarkus:dev
+backend$ go run .
 ```

-This will start the quarkus development tools and bring up the backend app on `localhost:8080`.
+This will start the backend on `localhost:8080`.

 In the second terminal, run

 ```
 $ cd app
-$ npm i
+app$ npm i
-$ npm start
+app$ npm start
 ```

 (You need to install dependencies with `npm i` only once or when the `package.json` file changes).
 This will start the webpack dev server to bring up the frontend on `localhost:9999`.

-Now point your browser to [http://localhost:9999](http://localhost:9999) and you can use the app.
+Now point your browser to [http://localhost:3000](http://localhost:3000) and you can use the app.

 ## CI/CD